-These Turkey pot pies are my go to recipe whenever I have leftover turkey.
+These Turkey pot pies made with puff pastry and are my go to recipe whenever I have leftover turkey.

 These pot pies are absolutely delicious and a bit different then the average pot pie recipe you will find.